 What Problem Does This Solve?

-Map serves as an additional or auxiliary view and is mainly used for contextual purposes to show information that the user can choose to consider.
+Map serves as an additional or auxiliary view and is mainly used for contextual purposes.

 When to Use This Pattern